metrumresearchgroup/pkgr/integration_tests/env-vars/guide.md

 2. `pkgr install --loglevel=trace` will have the same line as in step 1, and, if the RPath you provided is valid, will install `R6` to `test-library`.

+3. Set `PKGR_RPATH` to something invalid on purpose and verify that `pkgr install` fails.